 Visiting a traditional weaving center in most places in India leaves you with mixed emotions.
-You realize the amount of hard work that goes in producing a simple piece of cloth.
-You see that the weavers and artisans can hardly make both their ends meet.
-You wish you could help them with markets, you wish you could help them with better designs and you wish you could buy their products in cities.
-This wish, in a way came true when I visited Charaka in Sagar Taluka in Shimoga district of Karnataka.
-I came to know of Charka while I was working on my book The Mouse Charmers.
+You realize the amount of hard work that goes into producing a simple piece of cloth.
+You see that the weavers and artisans can hardly make ends meet.
+And wish you could help them with markets, you wish you could help them with better designs and you wish you could buy their products in cities.
+This wish, in a way, came true when I visited Charaka in Sagar Taluka in the Shimoga district of Karnataka.
+I came to know of them while I was working on my book The Mouse Charmers.

-Charaka – Weaving Tradition With Modernity.
+Charaka – Weaving Tradition With Modernity

-This Charaka centre, which is more like a campus, is a beautiful setup with small house like structures on a rolling hill connected by staircases here and there.
+This Charaka center, which is more like a campus, is a beautiful setup with small house-like structures on a rolling hill connected by staircases here and there.
 As soon as we entered we saw a Ganesha temple below an old tree and their office building.
-An elderly gentleman took us around the place and on my request he first took me to the dyeing center.
+An elderly gentleman took us around the place.
+On my request, he first took me to the dyeing center.
 I was thrilled to see a room with clay pots embedded on its floor.
 I was told that these are used to dye the yarn.

-We walked around the Charaka campus, which is a woman’s collective and has 350 women running it.
-We saw women stitching clothes, ironing them, doing quality checks and then sorting and storing them.
-We were then taken to a crèche where a teacher in a room with painted walls was attending the small children.
+We walked around the campus, which is a women’s collective and has 350 women running it.
+Saw women stitching clothes, ironing them, doing quality checks, and then sorting and storing them.
+We were then taken to a crèche where a teacher in a room with painted walls was attending to the small children.
 As soon as they saw the camera in my hand, they started jumping and posing for pictures.
 This is the place where children play and learn while their mothers work not too far from them.
-There is also a community canteen run by the workers themselves where subsidized food is served.
+There is also a community canteen run by the workers themselves, where, subsidized food is served.

 From here after a small climb, we reached an open-air theater where an annual theater festival takes place every February.